Shreayask/C-project-Payroll-Management-/README.md

 # Payroll-Management
-Complete Payroll management system with all the validation of  user's input.
+Complete Payroll management system with admin login and all the validation of  user's input is done .